-On the road towards Oberon, not far from Kelso in the Bathurst district of NSW, there once stood a single-storey brick homestead built in the year 1872 that was an integral part of Australia’s Turf heritage.
+On the road towards Oberon, not far from Kelso in the Bathurst district of NSW, there once stood an imposing double-storey brick homestead built in the year 1872 that was an integral part of Australia’s Turf heritage.
 Not that any pioneering spirit from that bygone era would necessarily have recognised it years later – had they returned from the dead.
-The homestead in question, Leeholme, changed much over the years – most noticeably in the 1920s when an original second storey was removed – and, in truth, with it went much of the languid charm of the place.
+The homestead in question, Leeholme, changed much over the years – most noticeably in the 1920s when the original second storey was removed – and, in truth, with it went much of the languid charm of the place.
 But by then, of course, the original owners had long departed, and the property’s once redolent association with the Turf had almost been extinguished.
 But let it not be forgotten that it was here at Leeholme that the famous George Lee bred Nellie, the Derby heroine of 1879 from his wonderful broodmare, Sappho, and thereby guaranteed the continuation of perhaps the greatest bloodline in the history of the Australian Stud Book.

 No man has stood higher on the Australian Turf than Etienne de Mestre did after Chester’s Victoria Derby – Melbourne Cup double in the spring of 1877.
 It was his fourth Melbourne Cup – he had owned his previous winners – and in landing the rich double, de Mestre had won a fortune in wagers.
 What more, then, could any man want from the Turf?
 The answer: to own a world-class thoroughbred-breeding establishment at Terrara on the banks of the Shoalhaven River.
 It was something he had coveted for years, having prepared horses on behalf of some of the most successful breeders in the land.
 Now he wanted to do it for himself.
 Ambition, Shakespeare tells us, is the sin by which the angels fell, and it was de Mestre’s vaulting ambition to not only own and train, but also to breed the great classic and Cup winners, that would sow the seeds of his own tragic fall.
 But I get ahead of myself.
 Who was this man that by 1877 had climbed to such a pinnacle and how had he got there?